San Diego, CA Solar Panels

-San Diego’s abundant sunshine makes it ideal for home solar panels, offering substantial savings as California electricity prices have increased 56% from 2020 to 2024.
+San Diego’s abundant sunshine makes it an ideal location for solar installation.
+With California electricity prices jumping 56% from 2020 to 2024—driving monthly bills higher—many homeowners are exploring solar panels for their homes to offset rising electricity expenses.

 CALIFORNIA by the Numbers